 Everyday after sun-drying in the evening, open the lid and give a gentle mix to the pickle with a clean spoon.
 Take the mango pieces settled at the bottom upwards in the jar and give a thorough mix.
-Basically mixing and tossing that needs to be done.
-Do this everyday.
+Basically, mixing and tossing needs to be done everyday.

 In the evening, get the jar inside and keep in a cool dry place.
-Next morning again keep in the sunlight.
+Next morning, keep in the sunlight again.

-After keeping in the sunlight for 3 to 4 days, add the remaining 2.5 cups mustard oil.
-Again with a clean spoon mix very well.
-The oil should seep inside in the jar and reach the bottom of the jar too.
-You want all the mango pieces to be surrounded with some oil.
+After keeping in sunlight for 3 to 4 days, add the remaining 2.5 cups mustard oil.
+Again with a clean spoon, mix very well.
+The oil should seep inside and reach the bottom of the jar.
+All the mango pieces should be surrounded with some oil.

 Note that you do not need to heat the mustard oil.
 You can add more mustard oil if required.
-Do note that the mustard oil should float above the pickle by 2 to 3 inches Always remember to keep the oil floating above the pickle.
+Do keep in mind that the mustard oil should float above the pickle by 2 to 3 inches.
+Always remember to keep the oil floating above the pickle.

-Seal with the lid keep in a cool dry place for 4 days till everything gets mellowed and pickled.
-Initially you may find a slight bitter taste in the pickle, but after 6 to 7 days, the bitterness will go away.
-This punjabi mango pickle stays good for a year at room temperature without refrigeration.
+Initially, you may find a slight bitter taste in the pickle, but after 6 to 7 days, the bitterness will go away.
+This Mango Pickle stays good for more than a year at room temperature without refrigeration.

-Note that the Nutrition Information is for the entire jar of Mango Pickle.
+Note that the approximate nutrition info is for the entire jar of Mango Pickle.